Assessment of the Gradient Jump Penalisation in Large-Eddy Simulations of Turbulence: Periodic-hill flow

 \subsection{Instantaneous flow fields}

-In Figures \ref{fig:phill_10595_velmag} and \ref{fig:phill_37000_velmag} instantaneous fully turbulent flow fields (at arbitrary time) in the center plane of the domain are shown for $Re_b=10595$, for both SGS models, with and without GJP.
+In Figures \ref{fig:phill_10595_velmag} and \ref{fig:phill_37000_velmag} instantaneous fully turbulent flow fields (at arbitrary time) in an arbitrary plane of the domain are shown for $Re_b=10595$ and $37000$, for both SGS models, with and without GJP.
 The flow enters the domain from the left side and separates from the first crest.
-Large vortical structures, at relatively higher velocities from the upper part of the domain interact with the flow field at lower velocities close to the lower wall, i.e., in between the valley between the two crests.
-Here, comparing the individual cases at $Re_b=10595$ in Figure \ref{fig:phill_10595_velmag}, the wiggles observed for both SGS models in Figure \ref{fig:phill_10595_Sigma_velmag_noGJP} and \ref{fig:phill_10595_Vreman_velmag_noGJP} are clearly less pronounced when applying GJP, as in Figure \ref{fig:phill_10595_Sigma_velmag_GJP} and \ref{fig:phill_10595_Vreman_velmag_GJP}.
-The wiggles are most clearly seen in the separated region (blue colour).
+Large vortical structures, at relatively higher velocities from the upper part of the domain interact with the flow field at lower velocities close to the lower wall, \emph{i.e.,} in between the valley between the two crests.